bytefish/bytefish.de/blog/spring_boot_multitenancy_webflux.md

 author: Philipp Wagner
 summary: This article shows how to provide Multitenancy with Spring Boot WebFlux.

-The article on Multitenancy with Spring Boot is rather outdated.
 These days high performance Java services are written with Spring Boot WebFlux, which is Spring Boot's reactive and non-blocking web application framework.

-So I updated the code and also provide a Spring Boot WebFlux implementation at:
+So I decided to update the Multitenancy with Spring Boot example and provide a Spring Boot WebFlux implementation at:

 * [https://github.com/bytefish/SpringBootMultiTenancy_WebFlux](https://github.com/bytefish/SpringBootMultiTenancy_WebFlux)